InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem

-\paragraph{Video Inpainting for 4D Generation.} Recent works~\cite{ren2025gen3c3dinformedworldconsistentvideo, gu2025diffusionshader3dawarevideo, xiao2024trajectory, yu2025trajectorycrafterredirectingcameratrajectory} frame 4D video-to-video translation task as an inpainting problem by generating conditional inputs using a 3D reconstruction model and then fine-tuning the VDM to inpaint the occluded regions.
-Other works have attempted to solve the video re-angling task using training-free methods by adapting diffusion inverse solvers.
-For instance, NVS-Solver \cite{you2024nvs} employed diffusion Posterior Sampling (DPS).
-To mitigate the prohibitive computational cost associated with VAE decoding and gradient computation at each step, NVS-Solver performs its operations directly in the latent space.
-Unfortunately, \cite{you2024nvs} struggles with generalization and stability, as it relies on hand-crafted hyperparameters for specific VDM architectures~\cite{blattmann2023stable}.
-On the other hand, Zero4D \cite{park2025zero4dtrainingfree4dvideo} formulates the 4D video generation as a video interpolation problem in the latent domain by employing mask resizing and a subsequent mask-based interpolation between the generated output and the measurement.
+Given a partially observed target-view video obtained through geometric warping, the occluded regions must be filled in a temporally coherent manner.
+When latent diffusion models (LDMs) are used as priors, this completion is performed in the compressed latent space~\cite{yu2025trajectorycrafterredirectingcameratrajectory, you2024nvs, wang2023zeroshot, jeong2025reangleavideo4dvideogeneration}.
+For instance, NVS-Solver \cite{you2024nvs} employ diffusion Posterior Sampling (DPS) in the latent space at inference time.
+Zero4D \cite{park2025zero4dtrainingfree4dvideo} formulates the 4D video generation as a video interpolation problem in the latent domain by employing mask-based interpolation between the generated output and the measurement.

 A critical limitation of these approaches is their reliance on models like Stable Video Diffusion (SVD) \cite{blattmann2023stable}, whose VAE performs spatial compression only.
-Both methods project the degradation operator (pixel space mask) into the latent space via simple average pooling over the spatial dimensions.
-This challenge of correctly formulating the measurement and masking operation in the latent space is a common, unaddressed issue.
-Heuristics to spatially compressing the mask are inherited from the image diffusion literature, where inverse solvers either decode to pixel space or apply an arbitrarily resized masking operator in the latent space.
-The problem of binary resizing is significantly exacerbated when it comes to modern Video Diffusion Models (VDMs).
-Since modern VDMs utilize 3D VAEs for spatio-temporal compression, mapping a 2D pixel space mask to a 3D latent space is ill-defined. \paragraph{Diffusion Models for Inverse Problems.} Consider the following forward problem:
+Both project the degradation operator (pixel space mask) into the latent space via {\em simple average pooling} over the spatial dimensions.
+The challenge of correctly formulating the measurement and masking operation in the latent space is a common, unaddressed issue.
+This problem of binary resizing is significantly exacerbated when it comes to modern Video Diffusion Models (VDMs).
+Since modern VDMs utilize 3D VAEs for spatio-temporal compression, mapping a 2D pixel space mask to a 3D latent space is ill-defined.